isri-aist/CentroidalControlCollection/README.md

 ### Requirements
 - Compiler supporting C++17
-- Tested with Ubuntu 18.04 / ROS Melodic
+- Tested on `Ubuntu 20.04 / ROS Noetic` and `Ubuntu 18.04 / ROS Melodic`

 ### Dependencies
 This package depends on